Annie Dalton

 Annie Dalton (born 18 January 1948) is a British children's author, perhaps best known for writing the Agent Angel series, formerly known as the Angels Unlimited series, and now retitled The Angel Academy.

 Biography

 Annie Dalton was born in Dorset, 17 January 1948.
 She grew up as an only child in the English countryside during the 1950s.
 Her father was not always around, but when he was, he would tell her fantastic stories, often with her as the principal character.
 Her father left the family for good.
 Dalton missed him and his stories, which led her to the fantasy section at her local library, thus sparking lifelong love of fiction.

 After undertaking jobs such as waitressing, cleaning and factory work, Dalton went on to study at University of Warwick and soon started writing.

 Dalton now lives in Norfolk.
-She has three children, Anna, Reuben and Maria (the inspiration for the first Angels Unlimited book, Winging It), and two grandchildren, Sophie and Isabelle.
+She has three children.

 Awards and nominations

 Dalton's books Night Maze and The Real Tilly Beany were shortlisted for the Carnegie Medal.
 The After Dark Princess won the Nottinghamshire Book Award, while Naming the Dark and Swan Sister were on the shortlist for the Sheffield Children's Book Award.